unchainedshop/unchained/docs/source/installation/install-engine.md

 npm run dev
 ```

-Open [localhost:4010](http://localhost:4010) to check if your meteor app is running correctly.
+Open [localhost:4010](http://localhost:4010) to check if your unchained engine is running correctly.
 You should see an **Login Screen**.
 Well, log-in!

 **Username**: _admin@unchained.local_<br />
 **Password**: _password_